 The provincial legislation enabling Land Use Contracts (LUCs) was in effect for a short period of time between 1973 and 1979.
-Unless discharged, LUCs registered during such period remain in place today affecting the use and development rights of the affected properties.
+Unless discharged, LUCs registered on title during such period remain in place today affecting the use and development rights of the affected properties.

-In 2014, the Provincial government amended the Local Government Act to provide that all LUCs will expire on June 30, 2024 and require municipalities to establish underlying zoning for LUC properties by June 30, 2022.
+In 2014, the Provincial government amended the Local Government Act to provide that all LUCs will expire on June 30, 2024 and to require municipalities to establish underlying zoning for LUC properties by June 30, 2022.
 Additionally, the new legislation also establishes a process that enables municipalities to undertake the optional early termination of LUCs prior to 2024.

 Termination of LUCs Involving Single-Family Properties